liefery-it-legacy/blog/_posts/2018-11-29-our-road-from-remote-friendly-to-remote-first.md

 people that all work from different locations.​ Sometimes people come to the office to hang out with each other, but our processes don’t depend on it​.

-During my professional work I noticed that the communication in fully colocated teams works well and that the communication in fully remote teams also works well.
+During my professional work I noticed that the communication in fully co-located teams works well and that the communication in fully remote teams also works well.
 **What doesn't work are the solutions in the middle** - like our remote-friendly approach.
 In this model remote people are being left out.
 By switching to